When was the last time you

 when eating the number of calories generated by this formula.
 I

-would suggest feeding according to this formula for 2 weeks and then
+would suggest feeding according to this formula for 10--14 days (or

 re-evaluating the caloric needs based on the cat's weight loss, or lack